WilliamRal/admin/pa5/pa5spec.md

 ## Folder Structure
 * You should have 2 folders under your pa5_secretkey repo: pagerank/ and hits/
 * There should be 1 makefile under each folder, 2 makefiles in total.
-* You don't need to upload the graph file or inverted index file to your repo
+* You don't need to upload the graph files or inverted index files to your repo

 ## Sample Answers
 Command: ```./eecs485pa5p 0.85 -k 10 small.net pagerank0```